bqworks/sliderpro/readme.txt

 == Description ==

-Slider Pro is a fully responsive and touch-enabled WordPress slider plugin that allows you to create professional and elegant sliders.
+[Slider Pro](http://bqworks.net/slider-pro/) is a fully responsive and touch-enabled WordPress slider plugin that allows you to create professional and elegant sliders.
 This slider plugin was built with user experience in mind, providing a clean and intuitive user interface in the admin area and a smooth navigation experience for the end-users.

+See a few examples on the [slider's presentation page](http://bqworks.net/slider-pro/).

 Features: